tannercarriere/Character-Generator/README.md

+# Refactor in Progress
+Things that need to be done.
+1. Follow MVC design pattern.
+2. Change view to a web based application
+3. Serialize model classes.
+Ideally using json files in order to better support new view idea.

 ## D&D character generator
 This takes from several .txt files to create a random Dungeons and Dragons character.
 The character will consist of a race, class, background, will be given a name, and have skills selected